apache-spark-on-k8s/spark/docs/running-on-kubernetes.md

 One note about the keyStore is that it can be specified as either a file on the client machine or a file in the container image's disk.
-Thus `spark.ssl.kubernetes.submit.keyStore` can be a URI with a scheme of either `file:` or `container:`.
+Thus `spark.ssl.kubernetes.submit.keyStore` can be a URI with a scheme of either `file:` or `local:`.
 A scheme of `file:` corresponds to the keyStore being located on the client machine; it is mounted onto the driver container as a [secret volume](https://kubernetes.io/docs/user-guide/secrets/).
-When the URI has the scheme `container:`, the file is assumed to already be on the container's disk at the appropriate path.
+When the URI has the scheme `local:`, the file is assumed to already be on the container's disk at the appropriate path.

 ### Kubernetes Clusters and the authenticated proxy endpoint